-Fox Valley Hands of Hope provides one-on-one loss-of-life support for youth ages 5-18.
+Fox Valley Hands of Hope provides individual loss-of-life support for youth ages 5-18.
 Sessions are conducted by a clinician specializing in children’s grief and may address loss issues such as anticipatory grief, death loss, or other losses due to life circumstances.

 Individual needs are assessed through collaboration between Fox Valley Hands of Hope clinical staff, parents/guardians, school staff, and the child.
 Recommendations are made by the clinical team to best support the child in need.